bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

 ## Installation

 The binaries will be output in the mongo/ and mongo-tools/bin/ directories.
-To install them properly, execute these commands:
+To install them properly, execute the below commands:

     cd /<source_root>/
     for i in mongo mongobridge mongod mongoperf mongos ; do